Regeneration in Bognor Regis

 There is a multi-agency Town Centre Management Board overseeing the work of the Town Centre Manager, Toyubur Rahman.
-For more information please email T.Rahman@chi.ac.uk or 07467 145922 and look at BRTCM Business Plan.pdf [pdf] 9MB.
-There is a proposal to introduce a Business Improvement District (BID) in the town centre to continue the programme of delivering enhancements.
+For more information please email T.Rahman@chi.ac.uk or 07467 145922.
+Businesses voted overwhelmingly to introduce a Business Improvement District (BID) in the town centre to continue the programme of delivering enhancements.
 This will start in April 2018 and run for 5 years.
 A levy on business rates fopr qualifying premises will generate £700,000 to safeguard town centre management and take forward a series of priority projects identified by businesses.
-For more information on this visit http://www.brbid.co.uk/ or contact Toyubur Rahman on T.Rahman@chi.ac.uk or 07467 145922.
+For more information visit http://www.brbid.co.uk/ or contact Toyubur Rahman on T.Rahman@chi.ac.uk or 07467 145922.

 Town centre public realm improvements